Sequoia & Kings Canyon Travel Planning: Camping, Lodging, and Activities

-For the very adventurous, explore the unrivaled beauty of Sequoia, Kings Canyon and Yosemite National Parks, in as little as 3 days!
+For the very adventurous, explore the unrivaled beauty of Sequoia and Kings Canyon National Parks, in just a few days!
 Try the Majestic Mountain Loop itinerary for a high sierra vacation full of all the adventure you can imagine.
-Trek to the largest living tree, explore underground caves, hike to stunning waterfalls, and discover the best vistas in all three parks.
+Trek to the largest living tree, explore underground caves, hike to stunning waterfalls, and discover the best vistas in both parks.

-The 2014 Spring Sequoia and Kings Canyon Spring Visitor's Guide is now available.
+The late summer 2017 Sequoia and Kings Canyon Visitor Guide is now available.

 Check for Park Alerts & Road Conditions

 If you are planning a visit to the parks, the first thing you'll want to do is the National Park Service website at https://www.nps.gov/seki/learn/news/index.htm.
 You will find the latest information about weather and opening and closing of roads and facilities within the park.

 If you have a day or less, make sure your Sequoia & Kings Canyon travel experience includes:

 - Check out the Giant Forest Museum for a close look at one of nature's most supersized miracles, the "Sequoiadendron giganteum"

 - Visit the General Sherman tree, the largest living thing on Earth.
 This gargantuan sequoia tree is only a couple of miles from the Giant Forest Museum

 - Also located in the Giant Forest area, climb 400 steps to the top of the massive granite dome for inspiring views of the High Sierra and the Great Western Divide.
 Drive through Tunnel Log, located just a minute or two further down the road